Indie Poetry Press

 How Your Amazon Boycott Is Killing My Indie Poetry Press

-Being outside the U.S., many of the perks that American indie publishers enjoy are out of reach for me.
-Local distribution deals, even certain publishing tools are geographically and bureaucratically beyond my grasp.
-Amazon levels this playing field somewhat, providing a platform where my books can stand alongside titles from major publishers across the globe.
+Being outside the U.S., I lack many of the benefits that American indie publishers enjoy.
+Local distribution deals and specific publishing tools are beyond my reach due to geographical and bureaucratic barriers.
+Amazon somewhat levels this playing field, offering a platform where my books can compete with titles from major publishers worldwide.

 The Lifeline of On-Demand Publishing